thumbor/thumbor/CONTRIBUTING.md

 your environment clean of thumbor's dependencies and you can choose when to "turn them on".

-The project requires Python 3.7+, and in this version virtualenv is already installed by default, to create a virtual enviroment follow the next steps:
+The project requires Python 3.7+, and in this version virtualenv is already installed by default, to create a virtual environment follow the next steps:

-1. Create a virtual enviroment, in the folder .venv, located in the user's home folder
+1. Create a virtual environment, in the folder .venv, located in the user's home folder
 ```
 $ python3 -m venv ~/.venv/<my_env_name>
 ```

-2. Activate the virtual enviroment
+2. Activate the virtual environment
 ```
 $ source ~/.venv/<my_env_name>/bin/activate
 ```

-3. Now you can install the dependencies in your virtual enviroment
+3. Now you can install the dependencies in your virtual environment
-4. In case you want deactivate your virtual enviroment:
+4. In case you want deactivate your virtual environment:
 ```
 $ deactivate
 ```